yonatankarp/spring-starter/README.md

 - docker setup
 - code quality tools already set up
 - integration with GitHub Actions
+- integration with Dependabot
 - integration with SonarCloud
 - MIT license and contribution information

 ## Setup

 Located in `./bin/init.sh`.
 Simply run and follow the explanation how to execute it.
-This script will self-destry itself when finished.
+This script will self-destroy itself when finished.

 ## Getting Started